Oil eases, but Iran sanctions keep prices near late 2014 highs

 On the supply front, U.S. crude inventories rose by 2.9 million barrels in the week to Sept.
 21 to 400 million, compared with analyst expectations for a decrease of 1.3 million barrels, the American Petroleum Institute said.

-Additional reporting by Aaron Sheldrick in TOKYO; Editing by Emelia Sithole-Matarise
+Additional reporting by Aaron Sheldrick in TOKYO; Editing by Emelia Sithole-Matarise and Adrian Croft